jmbannon/ytdl-sub/docs/source/config_reference/plugins.rst

    A string in the format YYYYMMDD or (now|today|yesterday|date)[+-][0-9](microsecond|second|minute|hour|day|week|month|year)(s)

 Valid examples are ``now-2weeks`` or ``20200101``.
 Can use override variables in this.
 Note that yt-dlp will round times to the closest day, meaning that `day` is the lowest granularity possible.
+Also note that, considering time zones, it's best to include a margin of an extra day on either side to be sure it includes the intended download files.

 :Usage: